 As I wrote in October 2012, Boeing generates very strong cash flow, which should help to support higher dividends and share buybacks.
 Since I looked at Boeing five months ago, shares are up 23%, and would likely have done even better were it not for the Dreamliner's exploding battery problems.

-free cash flow Boeing can generate, now that the plane's production lines are ready to gear up anew.
+Now that Boeing appears to have fixed the Dreamliner's battery technology, shares are taking off.
+Investors can again see what kind of free cash flow Boeing can generate, now that the plane's production lines are ready to gear up anew.
 Boeing is on track to generate more than $6 billion in free cash flow this year, and that figure could approach $7 billion by 2015 if the worst-case scenario of defense cuts is avoided.

 3. Bank of America Corp.
 (BAC)